aaronalonsotorrens/stock-data-project/README.md

 4. Any incomplete rows are skipped.
 5. Valid daily records are written into SQLite.
 6. FastAPI reads the stored data from SQLite.
-7. The API returns the data as JSON.
+7. The API can return the data as JSON.
+8. Jinja2 is used to pass the stored stock data into the HTML frontend.
+9. The HTML frontend displays the stored data in a more user-friendly way.
-8. FastAPI's `/docs` page provides a simple way of viewing and testing the endpoints.
+10. FastAPI's `/docs` page remains available for directly testing the API.

 The ingestion process can also be triggered through the API.